hnuseibeh/image-classifier-project/README.md

 # Image Classifier Project

-This project is part of the Udacity Machine Learning Nanodegree.
-It trains a deep learning model using TensorFlow and Keras to classify flowers from images.
+This project trains a deep learning model using TensorFlow and Keras to classify flowers from images.

 ##  Project Files
 - `Project_Image_Classifier_Project.ipynb` - Jupyter notebook for training and testing the model.